-The Kenya Initiative supports the application and development of indigenous peacebuilding processes in pastoralist (nomadic herder) Kenya.
-We work with local partners in a multi-faceted, bottom up and top down approach to pastoralist peacebuilding intended to support our local partners in building an extensive network of local peace guardians empowered to resolve their own conflicts and sustain their own peace.
+The Kenya Initiative supports the application and development of indigenous processes in areas that have pastoralist (nomadic herder) communities in Kenya.
+We work with local partners in a multi-faceted, bottom up and top down approach to pastoralist peacebuilding intended to support our local partners build an extensive network of local peace guardians empowered to resolve their own conflicts and sustain their own peace.

 Board Liaison: Prabha Sankaranarayan, USA